-The lead agency or project applicant should refer to the analyses outlined in Chapters 3, 4, 5, 6, and 9 to determine if any of the significance criteria listed above would be exceeded.
-If necessary, mitigation measures are available in these chapters that reduce the impacts to below the significance level.
+The lead agency or project applicant should refer to the analyses outlined in Chapters 3, 4, 5, 6, and 9 to assist in determining if any of the significance criteria listed above would be exceeded.
+If necessary, mitigation measures that can reduce the impacts to below the significance level are listed in those chapters.